-The archaeological record indicates that Dorney, with its prized location neighbouring the River Thames and surrounded by fertile farmland, has long been a settled and active community.
+The archaeological record indicates that Dorney, with its prized location neighbouring the river Thames and surrounded by fertile farmland, has long been a settled and active community.
 Taking its name from the ancient Saxon meaning “Island of Bumblebees’, traces of pre-historic occupation have been uncovered in the peat suggesting that riverborne trade as much as agriculture played dominant roles in the development of the site.
 In 1996, when archaeologists from Oxford excavating the old course of the Thames in Dorney discovered a huge 3,300- year-old religious complex, the Observer Newspaper labelled it “One of the most important archaeological discoveries in Britain”.
 As one of the significant landowners in and around the village, the Dorney Court estate continues to be sensitive to its responsibilities to shield and promote a special, rare, green corner of the UK.

-Since this first record of the House at a time when William the Conqueror was still the King of England, ownership of Dorney Court and the surrounding Estate passed through the hands of at least six families before it was sold to Sir William Garrard, Lord Mayor of London, in 1537.
-Within a few years, Sir James Palmer of Wingham in Kent married Martha Garrard, Sir William’s daughter, from which date the Palmers have lived at Dorney Court in continuous succession from father to son over thirteen generations.
+In the millennium between the first record of the house when William the Conqueror was King of England, ownership of Dorney Court and the estate passed through the hands of six families before it was sold to Sir William Garrard, Lord Mayor of London, in 1537.
+Within a few years, Sir James Palmer of Wingham (Kent) married Martha Garrard, Sir William’s daughter, from which point the Palmers have lived at Dorney in continuous succession from father to son over fourteen generations and 400 years.